parcel-bundler/website/src/languages/javascript.md

 - `nervjs`
 - `hyperapp`

 The correct JSX pragma is also automatically inferred based on the library you use.
-If none of the above libraries are installed, then the pragma defaults to `React.createElement`.
 Parcel also automatically detects the version of React or Preact that is installed, and enables the [modern JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) if supported.

 JSX compilation can also be configured using a `tsconfig.json` or `jsconfig.json` file.
 This allows overriding the runtime, pragma, and other options.
 See the [TSConfig reference](https://www.typescriptlang.org/tsconfig) for more information.